The page provides (hopefully) quick solutions to common access problems

 - Print the document one page at a time.

-Answer: The problem might be Internet Explorer's Protected Mode
+Answer: The problem might be Protected Mode in an older version of Internet Explorer

-If are using Internet Explorer, the most likely reason is that your browser is operating in Protected Mode or Enhanced Protected Mode.
+If are using an older version of Internet Explorer, the most likely reason for the problem is that your browser is operating in Protected Mode or Enhanced Protected Mode.
 Turn off both Protected Mode and Enhanced Protected Mode and see if this makes a difference.
-For information on how to do this, see the Microsoft support information on Protected Mode and Enhanced Protected Mode.
-If this is the problem, the easiest solution is to switch to another browser.
-If you wish to continue using Internet Explorer, you need to add une.edu.au to your list of Trusted Sites.
+If this step resolves your problem, the easiest solution is simply to switch to another browser.
+If you wish to continue using an older version of Internet Explorer, you need to add une.edu.au to your list of Trusted Sites.

-If Protected Mode is not the problem (or you are not using Internet Explorer), try to save the PDF in different ways.
+If Protected/Enhanced Protected Mode does not seem to be the problem, try to save the PDF in different ways.
 Right-click on the PDF document in the Adobe Reader window and choose the Save command.
-Another option is to choose Save As from the File menu in Internet Explorer or Save Page As from the File menu in Firefox.

 If none of this works, reinstall your copy of Adobe Reader or use a different browser.

-- Click on the Settings menu on the right.
+- Click on the hamburger menu icon in the upper left.

-- Type University of New England in the box that appears.
+- Type University of New England in the Show library access links box.

 - Click on the blue Search button.